monosoul/kotlin-sam-issue-reproducer/README.md

 ### #1 The same object declared in different places have different behavior

+Values `1_ImplementationsKt.getImplementationsInFileBefore` and
-Value `ImplementationsKt.implementationsDefinedInADifferentFile` and value `FunctionalInterfaceConsumerKt.implementationsDefinedInTheSameFile` are declared exactly the same way.
+`3_ImplementationsKt.getImplementationsInFileAfter` are declared exactly the same way.

-Yet in the test they behave differently - items of `implementationsDefinedInTheSameFile` does not throw an exception when calling `SomeFunctionalInterface#returnOtherString`, while `implementationsDefinedInADifferentFile` do  throw an exception.
+From my observation it looks like the file order plays a role here, since lambdas declared in `1_Implementations.kt` fail with the exception and lambdas declared in `3_Implementations.kt` work fine.

 #### Steps to reproduce:
  - run `./gradlew clean`
  - run `./gradlew test`

 #### Expected behavior:
-Calls to elements of `ImplementationsKt.implementationsDefinedInADifferentFile` and `FunctionalInterfaceConsumerKt.implementationsDefinedInTheSameFile` behave the same.
+Calls to elements of `3_ImplementationsKt.getImplementationsInFileAfter` and `1_ImplementationsKt.getImplementationsInFileBefore` behave the same.

 #### Actual behavior:
-Calls to elements of `ImplementationsKt.implementationsDefinedInADifferentFile` and `FunctionalInterfaceConsumerKt.implementationsDefinedInTheSameFile` behave differently.
+Calls to elements of `3_ImplementationsKt.getImplementationsInFileAfter` and `1_ImplementationsKt.getImplementationsInFileBefore` behave differently.

 ---